alexdlaird/pyngrok/docs/integrations.rst

 .. code-block:: shell

     docker run -e NGROK_AUTHTOKEN=<NGROK_AUTHTOKEN> -it alexdlaird/pyngrok

+The [`pyngrok-example-flask` repository](https://github.com/alexdlaird/pyngrok-example-flask/) also includes a `Dockerfile` and `make` commands to run it, if you would like to see a complete example.

 Here is an example of how you could launch the container using ``docker-compose.yml``, where you also want a given Python script to run on startup: